phunware/maas-mapping-ios-sdk/README.md

 Installation
 ------------

-PWMapKit has a dependency on MaaSCore.framework which is available here: https://github.com/phunware/maas-core-ios-sdk
+PWMapKit has a dependency on MaaSCore.framework, which is available here: https://github.com/phunware/maas-core-ios-sdk

 It's recommended that you add the MaaS frameworks to the 'Vendor/Phunware' directory.
 Then add the MaaSCore.framework and PWMapKit.framework to your Xcode project.